-Applicants will be able to view their offer on the 'My Application' page of the on-line application system which will give an explanation of any conditions attached to the offer.
+All other applicants will be able to view their offer on the 'My Application' page of the online application system which will give an explanation of any conditions attached to the offer.

 In addition, the University will send an email to all applicants confirming this offer.